 Are there any other costs?
 Is there anything I need to bring?

-If possible bring along a piece of writing by a food writer you admire as well as pen and paper.
+If possible bring along a piece of writing by a food writer you admire.

 When I've finished, what course can I do next?

 City Lit offers a range of courses in journalism, autobiographical writing and biography writing.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.

 Laura Silverman is Features Editor of Country Living.
 She has also worked at Cosmopolitan, The Sunday Telegraph and the Daily Mail, editing and writing features for print and online.
 Her work ranges from profile interviews to pieces on food trends.
 She read Philosophy & Theology at Oxford University and has a PGDip in Magazine Journalism from City University.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.